 FIFTH STOP: HOLY MASS AT MADISON SQUARE GARDEN

 Pope Francis' final event for the day was the Holy Sacrifice of the Mass celebrated at Madison Square Garden.
 Approximately 20,000 people gathered to join him in the celebration of the source and summit of the Catholic Faith.

 The altar and sanctuary was simply yet beautifully adorned.
 A San Damiano inspired crucifix was suspended from the ceiling, and a statue of Our Lady of Guadalupe was placed next to the altar.

 Pope Francis processed into the arena along with his brother bishops accompanied by glorious, heavenly music.

-Just look at how beautiful this photo is (below).
 The Mass was solemn and reverent, with a musical accompaniment fitting for the worship of the King of Kings, which is not easy to accomplish at this kind of venue with this kind of crowd.

 Read the full text of Pope Francis' Homily at Madison Square Garden.

 A heartfelt THANK YOU to everyone involved in making this nationally and internationally televised Papal Mass a truly beautiful witness to the truth, beauty, and timelessness of the One, Holy, Catholic, and Apostolic Church.